 - Partner with rescues which take animals into foster care when the shelter becomes full or when animals need extra training or time to recover from a veterinary procedure.

 For a community to become no-kill, education, financial backing, and a group of people of similar mind who shout loud enough for a long enough time is needed.—Muddy Paws

 I began this article by saying it would lay the groundwork for future articles.
 One thing that stood out to me in my research is how many dedicated animal welfare organizations we have in Nebraska, but how all of them could use more support.
 Another thing I realized is that I don’t know how much cooperation and sharing exists between these organizations.
 I’ve already been informed of some of their educational needs, and so plan to address those in upcoming articles.
 I’d also like to continue to build my own connections with the state’s animal welfare groups, and to explore what volunteer needs they have, learn about the statewide feral cat situation, and get a better idea of rural Nebraska’s attitude towards animal welfare.
 With what goal in mind?
-To improve dialog among everyone who is trying to improve the lives of animals.
+To improve dialog among Nebraska’s animal welfare groups.